 The Spring program begins with winter conditioning that starts early January.
 Winter conditioning enables rowers to intensify their training, focusing on building strength and endurance.
 Rowers work out every day except Sundays.
 The ergs (rowing machines) feature prominently in winter conditioning.
 Once Cooper River is deemed rowable, practices move to the water, and practice times switch from afternoon to early morning.
 Spring on-the-water practices typically are held four or five days a week.
 The Spring Regatta Season, runs from early March through May and consists of about nine regattas – most of which occur locally on either the Cooper River or Schuylkill River in Philadelphia.

 Q. I still have a few questions who can answer them?
-A. Please contact the HTCC President with any questions at firstname.lastname@example.org.
+A. Please contact the HTRC President with any questions at email@example.com.

 Boys Varsity Quad competes at US Rowing Youth Nationals, Sarasota Florida, June 2015